Jaclyn Childers Klinefelter XXY Story

 Finding out that he wasn’t what perfect in my mind was like was a punch in the gut.
 After a call from the doctor, he had a diagnosis that I had zero understanding of what it was.
 My feelings of guilt and hopelessness were torturing me, but know that no matter what I promised to adore my baby boy.

-I was so terrified of how this would affect his life, his friendships, his relationships, and his development – everything.
+I was so terrified of how this would affect his life, his friendships, relationships, and his development – everything.
 I felt like I had failed him before I even met him.

-In the same call that my doctor informed me about Klinefelter XXY and explained the syndrome, she offered an abortion.
-I know that this is her job as a practitioner but it felt like an attack on my sweet baby.
-As I felt my son kicking in my belly, someone was explaining to me that if we wanted to terminate his life, it needed to be done in the next two weeks.
+In the same call that my doctor informed me about Klinefelter syndrome, she offered an abortion.
+I know that this is her job as a practitioner, but it felt like an attack on my sweet baby.
+As I thought my son was kicking in my belly, someone explained that if we wanted to terminate his life, it needed to be done in the next two weeks.

-I really pray that as a community, we can share Klinefelter XXY with the world in a way that it hasn’t been shared before.
-I believe that we can show people that worth isn’t measured in chromosomes.
+I pray that as a community, we can share XXY with the world in a way that hasn’t been shared before.
+At this time we believe that we can show people that worth is not measured in chromosomes.
 We can empower parents to instill confidence and strength into their XXY sons.

 We can create a world with tools and resources for our babies to thrive and be seen as the blessings that they are.
 More Blog Posts HERE